earthddx/PLANTiful-React/README.md

 # PLANTiful
 e-commerce website done with React

-info and pictures are taken from  plants.com  (sorry)
+info and pictures are taken from  plants.com

-will fill out the rest later...

 ![](plantstore.gif)